-My interests lie within applied multidisciplinary research.
+My interests lie within applied multidisciplinary science and research.
 With a first degree in Chemistry, I started my career as a technical writer and then moved into multidisciplinary research with an MSc in Computational Biology and then a PhD in Computer Science.

 Health Data Scientist

 Tameera has a first degree in Chemistry with Biotechnology and started her career as a technical writer for a tech company in India.
 Keen to pursue her interest in interdisciplinary research she studied for a masters by research in computational biology where she researched maximum likelihood and neighbour joining methods for building phylogenetic trees for antibiotic producing bacteria.
 During her PhD she used machine learning techniques to design in-silico models to predict viral antigenic variability in viruses to expedite the vaccine design process.
 This involved normalising large genomic and serological datasets before statistically analysing them to look for patterns/relationships to identify variables for mathematical models.

 Here at HDI, Tameera manages the data on the colorectal cancer intelligence hub, which aims to bring together datasets that are relevant to colorectal cancer in the UK to form a single accessible cancer data repository (CORECT-R) to ultimately drive improvements in colorectal cancer outcomes.
 Her role involves generating data in yearly schemas, extracting data sets for the clinical teams in the wider CORECT-R project, ensuring the integrity and security of the data, reporting on, and updating the relevant metadata.

 On the CanGeneCanVar (WP1) project that aims to utilise nationally available cancer datasets for evaluating risks relating to cancer susceptibility genes; she undertakes scoping, specifying, developing, and managing data used by the various studies while ensuring sensitive data is handled and shared securely both internally and with external stakeholders.